 The liabilities which are not expected to be settled within 12 months after the end of the period in which the employees render the related service is recognised in the provision for employee benefits.
 It is measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.
-Consideration is given to expected future payments are discounted using market yields at the end of the reporting period on Australian high quality corporate bonds with terms of maturity and currency that match, as closely as possible, the estimated future cash flows.
+Consideration is given to expected future wage and salary levels, experience of employee departures and periods of service.
+Expected future payments are discounted using market yields at the end of the reporting period on Australian high quality corporate bonds with terms of maturity and currency that match, as closely as possible, the estimated future cash flows.

-The obligations are presented as current liabilities in the statement of financial position if the entity does not have an unconditional right to defer settlement for at least twelve months after reporting date, regardless of when the actual settlement is expected to occur.
+The obligations are presented as current liabilities in the statement of financial position if the Group does not have an unconditional right to defer settlement for at least twelve months after reporting date, regardless of when the actual settlement is expected to occur.

-Note 17.
+Note 18.
 Contingent liabilities - performance securities

 Performance security is provided from time to time to counterparties for maintenance and uncompleted works in support of specific contractual requirements in the course of delivering the Group's projects.
 Bank guarantee and surety products are utilised generally in favour of local councils and government authorities to fulfil the requirements of the development approvals.
 In some cases these products are also issued to a Group subsidiary to support internal operations within the Group.
-The amount of contingent liabilities in the form of performance securities issued to counterparties external to the Group total \$8,462,902 (2020: \$7,356,724).
+The amount of contingent liabilities in the form of performance securities issued to counterparties external to the Group total \$7,185,955 (2021: \$8,462,902).

-Note 18.
+Note 19.
 Capital risk management